-- Handle spikes in volume that normal contract agreements can’t cover.
+- Handle spikes in volume that standard contract agreements can’t cover.

-- Ship outside of your normal lane of operations.
+- Ship outside of your regular lane of operations.

-- Take on special freight projects, and take advantage of low rates when they are available.
+- Take on special freight projects, and take advantage of low rates when available.

-- Help determine how well you and a carrier might work together and establish a relationship for other potential shipping needs.
+- Help determine how well you and a broker might work together and establish a relationship for other potential shipping needs.

-When shippers start out, using spot freight can be a good solution until they have enough regular volume to set up yearly contract rates.
-Even once they’ve established enough shipping volume, a hybrid approach can help solve overall shipping needs.
+When shippers start out, spot freight can be a good solution until they have enough regular volume to set up yearly contract rates.
+Once they’ve established enough shipping volume, a hybrid approach can help solve overall shipping needs.

 Secure better rates with a load board.

-How do you pull all of this together?
-A load board can help you find the right shipping solution for your particular needs at any given time.
+How do you put all of this together?
+Load boards can help you find the right shipping solution for your particular needs at any given time.
 Staying on top of spot freight rates and monitoring shipping trends will make your business more profitable no matter what you need to ship, where, and when.

 Find out how our platform gives you the visibility you need to get more done.